priyank-p/reminder-app/README.md

 You can also checkout other documentation in [`docs/` directory](docs/)

 To quickly test reminder-app out online we do have the project hosted on [glitch](https://glitch.com), visit https://reminder-app.glitch.me/ to quickly test it out!
-But do note that the hosted version will often be not upgraded to latest version or may not work, in either cases, if you suspect, do open an issue and we will fix it or even better post the issue at https://reminder-app.zulipchat.com.
-Also project hosted on glitch do take some time to start up so expect couple of seconds of waititing time.
+Glitch does take some time to start up so expect couple of seconds of waiting time.
+If you suspect that hosted app on glitch is not up to date or doesn't work open an issue or post this at https://reminder-app.zulipchat.com and we will fix it.

 To provide feedback or get support we have a [reminder-app zulip server](https://reminder-app.zulipchat.com), we recommend that you do join the reminder-app zulip server, introduce your self at